cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 --- abstract

-This document specifies a number of algorithms that may be used to encode or hash an arbitrary string to a point on an Elliptic Curve.
+This document specifies a number of algorithms that may be used to encode or hash an arbitrary string to a point on an elliptic curve.

 --- middle

 # Introduction {#introduction}

-Many cryptographic protocols require a procedure which encodes arbitrary input, e.g., a password, to a point on an elliptic curve.
+Many cryptographic protocols require a procedure that encodes an arbitrary input, e.g., a password, to a point on an elliptic curve.
 This procedure is known as hashing to an elliptic curve.
 Prominent examples of cryptosystems that hash to elliptic curves include Simple Password Exponential Key Exchange
 {{J96}}, Password Authenticated Key Exchange {{BMP00}}, Identity-Based Encryption {{BF01}} and Boneh-Lynn-Shacham signatures {{BLS01}}.

-Unfortunately for implementors, the precise encoding which is suitable for a given scheme is not necessarily included in the description of the protocol.
+Unfortunately for implementors, the precise hash function that is suitable for a given scheme is not necessarily included in the description of the protocol.
 Compounding this problem is the need to pick a suitable curve for the specific protocol.